Classification of nondegenerate $G$-categories (with an appendix written jointly with Germ\'an Stefanich): Introduction

 \subsection{Main Results}

 Much of modern geometric representation theory can be interpreted as the study of groups acting on \textit{categories} and the natural symmetries that the various invariants obtain; we will see specific examples of this in \cref{MotivationAndSurvey}.
 Therefore it is of natural interest to study the class of all categories with an action of a split reductive group $G$.
-Our main object of study will be a localized class of $G$-categories known as \textit{nondegenerate categories}.
+Our main theorem in this paper provides a \lq coherent\rq{} description for a localized class of $G$-categories known as \textit{nondegenerate categories}.

 \begin{Definition} Assume $G$ is simply connected.
 A \textit{nondegenerate} $G$-category is a $G$-category $\C$ such that for every rank one parabolic $P_{\alpha}$, the invariants $\C^{[P_{\alpha}, P_{\alpha}]}$ vanish. \end{Definition}